 IGCSE is a linear course and the students will sit two examination papers at the end of the two years i.e. in year 11.
-All students will sit the Higher level papers.
+Each paper is 50% of the total grades and last 2 hours each.

 There is no longer any coursework component at iGCSE level.

-Students should look at the website nrich, which offers lots of puzzles and articles on Mathematics - www.nrich. maths.org/forstudents
+Students should look at the website nrich, which offers lots of puzzles and articles on Mathematics - www.nrich. maths.org/forstudents.
+Students also get their own login details for MyMaths, a website with lessons and activities.